WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayFeatures/README.md

 ## Miscellaneous
-A new rare interactable, Mili-Multi Shop.
+A new rare interactable: Mili-Multi Shop.

 Adds 3 new Twisted Scavengers that make use of DLC items.